painting a room

 • Apply the finish paint to windows, door trim, and any other woodwork in the room.

-• If part of the plan, paint the windows and doors themselves.
-If possible, remove windows and doors from their frames and lay them flat on a workbench to paint them.
+• Remove windows and doors from their frames (if possible) and lay them flat on a workbench to paint them.

 • Cleanup.